hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 # Depth 1 of the algo details:
-Once inside the first loop, we enter into an algorithm that recursively adds 1 cell/square to the net at a time by attaching it sideways or above/below a cell/square that's already there.
+Once inside the first loop, we enter into an algorithm that recursively adds 1 cell(or square) to the net at a time by attaching it sideways or above/below a cell/square that's already there.
 In order to avoid finding the same solution several times, but with different symmetries, I went out of my way to force the first depth to only have 5 configurations and added hard-coded rules for where the top cell is allowed to be.
 The details of the rules live in SymmetryResolver.java.
 If these rules weren't there, it would still work, but I think it would be 5-10 times slower because of all the redundant work the algorithm would do without the rules.
 I'll explain in more detail in each section.
 The reason I'm bothering to explain this is because I think this background info will help explain a lot of what the output looks like.

 ## General rules
 1. Top cell attaches to just as many cells as bottom cell or less